rakibhoossain/wp-comment-rating/README.md

 ## Installation

 Thank you for choosing Comment Rating!
 In order to use rating in comment from, simply activate the plugin.
+You may delete 'assets' folder :)

 The field name, Comment Rating creates is 'field'.